installations

 Lena Böckann: costume maker

-Jason Hitchkock / Berlin Flameworking Studio, Berlin Glass: glassblowing
+Jason Hitchcock / Berlin Flameworking Studio, Berlin Glass: glassblowing

 Caterina De Donato: studio assistant